 About

 Daniel Randolph is a Washington-based litigator, with a focus on appellate and complex regulatory litigation.
-He has argued numerous appeals, including before the D.C.
+He has successfully argued numerous appeals before the D.C.
 Circuit…

 Daniel Randolph is a Washington-based litigator, with a focus on appellate and complex regulatory litigation.
-He has argued numerous appeals, including before the D.C.
-Circuit, and has briefed dozens of matters in a range of district and appellate courts.
-Daniel also has significant trial experience: he has successfully first-chaired bench trials and played major roles in jury trials.
+He has successfully argued numerous appeals before the D.C.
+Circuit and other courts of appeals, and has skillfully briefed dozens of matters in a range of district and appellate courts, including merits and amicus briefing before the U.S. Supreme Court.

 About

 Daniel Randolph is a Washington-based litigator, with a focus on appellate and complex regulatory litigation.
-He has argued numerous appeals, including before the D.C.
+He has successfully argued numerous appeals before the D.C.
 Circuit…

 Daniel Randolph is a Washington-based litigator, with a focus on appellate and complex regulatory litigation.
-He has argued numerous appeals, including before the D.C.
-Circuit, and has briefed dozens of matters in a range of district and appellate courts.
-Daniel also has significant trial experience: he has successfully first-chaired bench trials and played major roles in jury trials.
+He has successfully argued numerous appeals before the D.C.
+Circuit and other courts of appeals, and has skillfully briefed dozens of matters in a range of district and appellate courts, including merits and amicus briefing before the U.S. Supreme Court.

 Subscribe: Subscribe via RSS